miguelpragier/handy/README.md

 # Breaking Changes
-* Function CheckNewPassword now returns (bool,uint8), instead the old (bool,string), in order to be more generic and internationalizable.
+* Function CheckNewPassword now returns uint8, instead the old (bool,string), in order to be simpler, more generic and easily internationalizable.

 # Functions